American Legion Auxiliary #15 honors veterans

 “I recognize the hard work they do as veterans and hardships they go through and we need to appreciate them and say thank you and today is the day to do that,” said Betsy Lee Hodges, President of American Legion Aux. #15.

-Hodges gave a Veterans Day address speech and recognized each military branch with each their songs.
+Hodges gave a Veterans Day address speech and recognized each military branch with each of their songs.